Super Scope: Legacy

 In response to the Super Scope, Sega would release their own light gun peripheral for the Sega Genesis, the Menacer, later the same year.

-A Super Scope was used as a prop in the live-action Super Mario Bros. film (1993), representing King Koopa's "Devo gun".
-Images from the film were used to promote the Super Scope's 1993 release in Japan.
+Konami opted not to make the SNES version of Lethal Enforcers (1992) compatible with the Super Scope, instead releasing their own SNES light gun peripheral, the Justifier, in 1994.

 During the 1993–94 United States Senate hearings on video games, Senator Joe Lieberman used the Super Scope as evidence of video games promoting violence among children, citing the peripheral's resemblance to a real assault weapon.

 The Super Scope has made cameo appearances in other Nintendo games, including as a recurring item in the Super Smash Bros. series beginning with Super Smash Bros.
 Melee (2001), as a microgame element in the WarioWare series, and as the visual inspiration for the S-BLAST weapons in Splatoon 3 (2022).

+A Super Scope was used as a prop in the live-action Super Mario Bros. film (1993), representing King Koopa's "Devo gun", which causes creatures to de-evolve.
+Images from the film were used to promote the Super Scope's 1993 release in Japan.
+In the 2026 animated film The Super Mario Galaxy Movie, Bowser Jr. wields a blue Super Scope capable of altering targets' ages.

 In 2020, a hobbyist developer created a hardware mod to allow the Super Scope to be used with modern televisions.